We’re calling this the best turkey burger recipe for good reason! These tender patties are made up of just the right amount of spice.

 Best Turkey Burger Recipe

 We're calling this the best turkey burger recipe for good reason!
-These tender patties are made up of just the right amount of spice.
+These patties are juicy, tender and perfectly seasoned.

 Ingredients